-Turns out the clich?, ?Children are our future,? is untrue ? at least in California.
+Turns out the cliché, “Children are our future,” is untrue, at least in California.
 According to an analysis of census data by the University of Southern California’s Price School of Public Policy and the Lucile Packard Foundation for Children’s Health, we’re running low on kids.
 So low, in fact, that California will soon resemble a massive retirement community, with no one to run it.

 Facebook vs. Fertility

 Having lived through the 80s, I witnessed the rise of the Millennials from their earliest days and I’ve long suspected the value of their economic contributions beyond buttressing the box office of the Home Alone movies.

 Consider that the brightest light among this demographic, Mark Zuckerberg, created the single most successful timesuck known to humankind: Facebook.
 According to a poll conducted by Kelly Services, 36 percent of Millennials thought checking up on their Facebook accounts and social media sites at work was kosher.
 This is not a prescription for productivity.
 Though I suppose that’s probably part of the plan.
 Social media is a gateway drug that leads to living in the Matrix.

 Let’s just hope that in the future, an older, eviler Zuck doesn’t perfect time travel and send a robot assassin back to 2015 to close the loop on our yet-to-be-born techno-savior (read: Facebook killer), before they post “Neo is born” to the Timeline.